E-vyatar/OOP-project/docs/Code_of_Conduct.md

 1. Respect - be respectful to others
 2. Patience - not all of us may have experience or need more time than others
-3. Communication - especially if you have issues with the work or meeting the deadlines
+3. Communication - especially if you have issues with the work consor meeting the deadlines
 4. Commitment - we want everyone to do their best and put effort into this project

 ### **Assignment description:**